JulianRiedinger7/BaSP-M2023/README.md

 # Week 01

 In this week i have worked alongside my team to create the screenflow of Mega Rocket SA gym in Figma.
+T

-These are the Features:
+## Features:

 - I worked on the Admin entity.
 - Created prototypes for all screens.